Alexandrine Le Normant d'Étiolles: Death

 Contemporary portrait of Alexandrine by François-Hubert Drouais.

 On 14 June 1754, Alexandrine (still living at the convent) became ill with a high fever and convulsions.
 It was initially thought that she had indigestion.
-The nuns informed her parents; most biographies state that her father rushed to her, although Margaret Crosland clams there is no proof of this.
+The nuns informed her parents; most biographies state that her father rushed to her, although Margaret Crosland claims there is no proof of this.
 Pevitt says that Pompadour was at the Château de Choisy with the King and could not leave to see her daughter, while Crosland claims that she was not at court and could not be reached in time.
 Whatever the reason, she could not be with Alexandrine on her last day.
 Louis XV sent his own physicians, Jean-Baptiste Sénac and Germain Pichault de La Martinière but Alexandrine had died by the time they arrived.
 She died on 15 June 1754, less than two months before her tenth birthday, probably of peritonitis or appendicitis.

 Pompadour was so stricken by grief when she was informed of her child’s death that onlookers feared she would collapse and die herself.
 She left court to spend a week in her Château de Bellevue, being ‘very afflicted and unwell’.
 Six weeks later, a contemporary reported that she acted happy, not displaying her grief over her daughter’s death, as that would have ‘done harm to her looks’ and endangered her position as maîtresse-en-titre.
 Privately, she remained ‘deeply shaken’.
 The contemporary noted that this behaviour was regular for courtiers.
 Her grandfather, François Poisson, who had already been ill, died four or ten days after Alexandrine, devastated by her death.
 Pompadour never recovered from Alexandrine’s death, which made her feel hopeless about the future.

 Alexandrine was buried in the Convent of the Assumption.
 Four months after her death, her body was transferred to the Capuchin Convent in Paris, where her mother had purchased a vault for the family.
 Her grave was inscribed, ‘Here lies Alexandrine-Jeanne, daughter of Messire Charles-Guillaume Le Normant and Jeanne-Antoinette Poisson, Marquise de Pompadour, Dame de Crécy, etc’.
 Pompadour often visited the grave to pray.
 The remains of her maternal grandmother, Madeleine de La Motte, were also taken there, and Pompadour herself would later be interred there.
 The vault was damaged during the Revolution and the surrounding buildings rebuilt, inhibiting access to the tomb which, as of 2024, is under the rue de la Paix in Paris.